 In the heart of the Oserengoni Wildlife Sanctuary lies the luxury Chui Lodge, a hidden gem that is named after the area's healthy leopard population.
 Chui lodge offers the perfect getaway for a relaxing and enjoyable safari in Kenya.
 Its convenient location near the lake, diverse activities, excellent facilities, and friendly staff make it a choice for your Lake Naivasha safari.
 If you want to experience the best of both worlds - bush & lake experience - I highly recommend booking your stay with Chui Lodge Naivasha.

-If you’re looking for mid-range accommodation near Lake Naivasha, I would suggest staying at Lake Naivasha Country Club.
-It’s located on the banks of the Naivasha Lake in Naivasha, Kenya, and is a few minutes from Crescent Island Game Park.
+If you’re looking for mid-range accommodation near Lake Naivasha, I would suggest staying at Lake Naivasha Sopa Resort.
+It’s located on the banks of the Naivasha Lake in Naivasha, Kenya, and is close to Hell's Gate National Park.
+Another option is Oilepo Cottage.

 Kenya Safari Tours including Lake Naivasha